-Resources are systematically and regularly evaluated to assure they meet students' needs and support the institution's programs and mission.
+Resources are systematically and regularly evaluated to assure they meet student needs and support the institution's programs and mission.
 A variety of educational materials are selected, acquired, organized, and maintained to fulfill the institution's mission and support all educational offerings.
 Faculty are involved in the selection of resources.
 Additional allocation of resources is reflective of educational offerings to support increases in student enrollment and to assure continued access to appropriate educational media and learning materials.
-[C.9.
-Policy on Degree Programs - Pages 7-8]

-ii.
-Graduate Degrees
+2. Graduate Degrees

-In addition to the forgoing, students are provided access to library resources sufficient for research at the (postgraduate) doctoral level.
+In addition to the forgoing, graduate students are provided with access to library resources that are sufficient for research at the graduate level.
 The institution provides and encourages the use of library services, and if required, research and laboratory facilities, at a distance or through arrangements with local institutions.